 In one form and another, both technologies have become a part of our daily lives, but we do not understand their importance yet.
 In the coming few years, artificial intelligence machine learning will be involved in each and every aspect of our life, and not just in the commercial scene.

 Analysts believe Embedded Visions (EV) and AI will shape the future and how consumers interact with the world.
 Even though EV is powered by artificial intelligence machine learning, they transform industries by connecting the physical and digital worlds.

 This is PRESENT!
 What is the future of AI and Embedded Vision?

 Embedded vision technology has a promising future when partnered with AI.
-While embedded vision systems have only become possible due to the downsizing of cameras and computers, small vision and imaging have huge commercial potential.
+While these systems have only become possible due to the downsizing of cameras and computers, small vision and imaging have huge commercial potential.

 Computer Vision and Embedded Systems are already employed in a range of applications, such as the automobile industry to robots and consumer electronics.
-This suggests the future of embedded vision technology paired with artificial intelligence could go in various directions.
+This suggests the future of artificial intelligence machine learning technology paired with artificial intelligence could go in various directions.
 Let’s have a look:

 The AI and Embedded Vision analyses data from photos and videos typically obtained from a CCTV or similar device.
 The footage can detect certain items and circumstances to exact quality and then make decisions based on its capacity to read the surroundings.
 In practice, it can be used in practically any scenario and environment, and it has been done to great effect in the past.

 Authorities and businesses can really up their surveillance by utilizing the use case of this technology.
 Imagine there’s a large-scale event happening, and you need to keep an eye on people count as well as visual surveillance.
 EV powered by AI can really help you achieve great results.

 Quality is key for business owners dealing in manufacturing.
 With AI model, businesses can save time and money by implementing automatic inspections using both technologies.
 Computer vision can help set up image-based automated inspection using ai model.